A Survey on Session-based Recommender Systems

 \subsection{Characteristics and Challenges Related to Internal Order}

 According to whether there is an order over interactions inside a session or not, sessions can be roughly divided into unordered sessions, ordered sessions and flexible-ordered sessions.

-\textit{Unordered sessions.} An unordered session contains interactions without any order between them, namely, whether an interaction happens earlier or later in the session makes no difference \cite{hu1937diversifying}.
-For example, the online shopping sessions are sometimes unordered since users may pick up items into the cart without following an explicit order \cite{wang2017perceiving}.
+\textit{Unordered sessions.} An unordered session contains interactions without any chronological order between them, namely, whether an interaction happens earlier or later in the session makes no difference \cite{hu1937diversifying}.
+For example, the shopping sessions are sometimes unordered since users may pick up a basket of items (e.g., \{bread, milk, eggs\}) without following an explicit order \cite{wang2017perceiving}.
 In unordered sessions, the dependencies among the interactions are based on their co-occurrence rather than the sequences of them, and thus the generally utilized sequence models are not applicable.
 Compared with sequential dependencies, co-occurrence based dependencies are usually relatively weak and fuzzy, which are more difficult to learn.
 Furthermore, most of co-occurrence based dependencies among interactions are collective dependencies \cite{tang2018personalized,yuan2019simple}, i.e., several contextual interactions in a session collaboratively lead to the occurrence of the next interaction, which are even harder to capture.
 Consequently, the challenge for SBRSs built on unordered sessions is \textit{how to effectively learn the relatively weak and fuzzy dependencies among interactions, especially those collective dependencies.}

 \textit{Ordered sessions.} An ordered session contains multiple interactions with strict order, and usually strong sequential dependencies exist among them.
 For example, the session composed of a sequence of online courses taken by a user is often ordered, since some prerequisite courses must be taken first to gain prior-knowledge for the subsequent ones.
 Although it is relatively easy to learn the strong sequential dependencies within ordered sessions, it is challenging \textit{to effectively learn the cascaded long-term sequential dependencies which decay gradually with time in long ordered sessions.}